In this episode, you will learn about the consequences of common medications. Resources mentioned in this episode:

 When we take birth control for extended periods of time, this increases copper which intern increases the conversion of dopamine (the happy hormone) to norepinephrine and epinephrine, and guess what that does?
 Increases anxiety, paranoia, restlessness, insomnia, and panic.

 A female can end up with significant issues with anxiety, panic, and/or insomnia, and even further downstream high blood pressure, or a number of other issues - all from taking birth control pills.
 Has anyone else experienced this?
 I have, personally.
+It doesn't seem right that using one type of medication can create a whole lot of other problems that then need to be treated with further medication.
+There are many different natural remedies for anxiety and insomnia such as Cannabis which is becoming increasingly common in certain countries.
+With names like phoenix tears, it's not hard to see why they sound so much more appealing than Benzodiazepines.

 On top of this anxiety issue, the higher levels of copper lead to low levels of zinc...which leads to an insufficient immune system.